Manoharreddi2/Zybus/README.md

 A full-stack Bus Ticket Booking application with a pure black theme, React frontend, Spring Boot backend, and Firebase integration.

+For testing the payment integration, enter the UPI ID success@razorpay in the UPI field.

 ## 🚀 Features

 - **Strict Black Theme**: Premium dark UI with neon accents.